-- View the schedule of meetings
+- View the schedule of meetings;

-- Access agendae, reports and minutes of Committees
+- Access agendae, reports and minutes of Council, Committees, and Working Group Meetings; and

 - Search for historical decisions.

-The system is used as a vehicle to alert Councillors that Committee summonses, agenda, minutes and reports have been published which Councillors can then access electronically.
+The system is also used to alert Councillors that Committee summonses, agenda, minutes and reports have been published and also any amendments or changes have taken place which Councillors can then access electronically.